papamarkou/GeometricMCMC.jl/README.md

 ## Installation and usage

-To install the GeometricMCMC package, the typical commands of the Julia package manager are used:
+To install the GeometricMCMC package, the usual commands of the Julia package manager are called:

     Pkg.update()
     Pkg.add("GeometricMCMC")